 Regardless of approach, the constants in my work are imagination, humor, a crisp visual approach and a healthy appreciation for the absurd.
 The legibility of illustration and the appeal of popular culture motifs are often key strategies: I often seek out a shorthand vernacular to ease my audience into potentially difficult, complex conversations.

-Collaboration and camaraderie are integral parts of my practice: my projects often involve friends and strangers in all manner of creatively weird situations.
-I do not particularly consider myself an artist in isolation: the most satisfying work I’ve made has involved exchange, play, and cooperation.
-It makes things more relevant, and more fun, immediately.
+Collaboration and camaraderie are integral parts of my practice: my projects often involve friends and strangers in all manner of creatively oddball situations.
+I do not consider myself an artist in isolation– studio solitude almost always expands into engagement with a broad range of voices often under-represented in the arts.
+My most satisfying projects all share this spirit of exchange, play, and cooperation: it makes things more relevant, and more fun, immediately.